 Buxton is a town that carries tons of maritime history.
 For years, Buxton was a fishing community and by the beginning of the 1900s, it was a thriving town with public buildings and an increasing population.
-Today, it is as beautiful as ever and is one of the best Outer Banks towns to explore!
+Today, it is as beautiful as ever and is one of the best family friendly Outer Banks towns to explore!

 When we talk about things to do in Buxton, we have to talk about the Orange Blossom Cafe.
 They have the most delicious treats that you can find in the Outer Banks!
 They are popular with residents and visitors so you will typically see people standing out on the porch and inside the restaurant during open hours.